Nitrosamines

 Documented health effects

 The carcinogenicity evidence is strong in animals and mechanistically clear: NDMA is metabolised to a reactive species that methylates DNA, and it produces tumours — particularly in the liver — across many animal species at low doses.
-Peer-reviewed — IARC Group 2A Direct human epidemiology is limited, which is why the classification is 2A (probable) rather than 1, but the combination of potency, genotoxic mechanism, and consistency across species is why regulators treat NDMA so conservatively.
+Regulatory — IARC Group 2A Direct human epidemiology is limited, which is why the classification is 2A (probable) rather than 1, but the combination of potency, genotoxic mechanism, and consistency across species is why regulators treat NDMA so conservatively.
 Regulatory — NTP, EPA IRIS

 Bedroom-specific evidence